Welcome to Mould Medico - Mould Prevention & Tips

 ➕ Do air purifiers stop mould completely?

 No, air purifiers do not eliminate mould entirely.
 They are a preventative tool that reduces airborne spores, but mould growth is primarily driven by moisture.
-Proper humidity control and ventilation are essential, and in severe cases professional help such as mould remediation service in Sunshine Coast may still be required, and in severe cases professional help such as mould remediation service in Sunshine Coast may still be required.
+Proper humidity control and ventilation are essential, and in severe cases professional help such as mould remediation service in Sunshine Coast may still be required.

 ➕ Can air purifiers reduce dust that feeds mould?